How the energy market works

 Distributors & Networks

-Distributors own and maintain the networks (power lines and poles) that carry electricity to Victorian homes and business.
+Distributors own and maintain the networks (power lines and poles) that carry electricity to Australian homes and businesses.
 The distributors are responsible for interruptions or faults such as fallen power lines.

 The retailer buys electricity at a wholesale price on the NEM, and sells it to retail customers.
 The retailer is responsible for getting customers connected to the network, for customer service and billing.